 All ATI property has been designated "drug free" and the School is committed to full compliance with the Drug-Free Workplace Act and the Drug-Free Schools and Communities Act regulations as contained in 34 C.F.R.
 Part 86.
 ATI does not permit the sale, possession or consumption of alcoholic beverages on School property and adheres to and enforces all state underage drinking laws.
 A complete copy of ATI's six page Drug-Free Schools/Drug-Free Workplace Annual Disclosure containing its policy on possession, use and sale of alcoholic beverages and illegal drugs is included in both the School Catalog and on ATI's website at https://atitraining.edu/student-consumer-information/.
 At least on an annual basis, students, faculty and staff are provided with a copy of that policy.
-New students, faculty and staff are provided this information by means of the current School Catalog, annual distribution with this Report, and material posted on campus.
+New students, faculty and staff are provided this information during their onboarding process.
+Annually students are provided this information by means of the current School Catalog, annual distribution with this Report, and material posted on campus.
 Current faculty and staff are provided this information with a copy of this Report.

 The consumption and/or possession of any alcoholic beverage by any person younger than 21 years of age is forbidden as provided by state law.
 ATI prohibits the use, possession, manufacture, sale or distribution by its students, faculty and staff of any illegal drug.
+This includes all forms of marijuana and synthetic marijuana, regardless of the legality of either substance.
+A state's legalization of marijuana and/or the possession of a legitimate medical marijuana card are not accepted as exceptions to this policy.
+Under federal law marijuana remains classified as a Schedule I drug and its possession and use by any individual, regardless of age, are prohibited.
 Students, faculty and staff are reminded that unlawful possession, distribution or use of alcohol or illegal drugs may subject individuals to criminal prosecution.
 ATI may refer violation of prescribed conduct to the appropriate authorities for prosecution in connection with federal and state laws.